 Dipping Sauce for Wings

-For the heat, cayenne works very well but you can substitute other peppers or hot sauces depending on you palate.
+For the heat, cayenne works very well, but you can always use other peppers, or hot sauces depending on your palate.

-As far as dipping sauces go, a good creamy blue cheese sauce can be nice as a balance to the heat of the pepper on the wings.
+As far as dipping sauces go, a good creamy blue cheese sauce can be a nice balance to the heat of the pepper on the wings.

-I personally like a sweet chili dipping sauce that fills my mouth with a hot and sweet flavor along with the additional tang from the brushing sauce from the wings.
+I personally like a sweet chili dipping sauce that fills my mouth with a hot and sweet flavor.

 A wonderful experience to say the least!